Memory Fragments & Attractor Modules

 Only contributors receive rewards.
 Players who do not contribute to their faction's Memory Machine during a sync cycle receive nothing.

-The following examples assume a target of 150 fragments (a mid-level player) to illustrate how ranking and contribution create meaningful spread:
+The following examples assume a target of 150 fragments (a mid-level player) to illustrate how contribution dominates the reward curve:

 |---|---|---|---|---|---|

-The gap between a 1st-place active contributor (~150) and a 4th-place minimal player (~38) is substantial.
-Ranking and contribution together account for up to 50% of the total reward, so competitive play is well-rewarded.
+The gap between a 1st-place active contributor (~150) and a 4th-place minimal player (~16) is dramatic.
+Contribution power alone accounts for up to 50% of the total rewardβplayers who invest heavily are rewarded proportionally, while minimal participation yields minimal return.

 Fragments exceeding the 5,000 per-character cap are lost.